Technology Partners

 Venture Round in 2013

-Kaiam is a manufacturer of optical components focused on high-speed data transfer for data centers.
-The company specializes in the production of photonic integrated circuits, planar light wave circuits, optical sub-assemblies, modules, and transceivers, catering to various applications in the fiber optics communications industry.
-By delivering quality optical networking products, Kaiam aims to enhance data transmission capabilities for its clients.
+Kaiam is a manufacturer of optical components for high-speed data transfer in data centers.
+The company designs and produces photonic integrated circuits, planar light wave circuits, optical sub-assemblies, modules and transceivers for fiber optic communications, delivering optical networking products to data centers and related applications.

 Beamreach